ACSanders/beyond-churn/README.md

 A churn model estimates who is most at risk.
 A causal model estimates whose outcome may change because of treatment.

-In this dataset, the churn-risk ranking happened to produce the strongest observed targeting results.
+In this dataset, the churn-risk ranking produced the strongest observed targeting results.
+But the final uncertainty analysis also shows why point estimates alone are not enough.

-One key takeaway is that a good prediction model is not always the best decision model.
-Causal models also do not automatically produce better targeting.
-What matters is how well each approach performs for the actual decision we need to make.
+A useful retention policy needs to consider model performance, uncertainty, targeting scale, intervention cost, and the value of the outcome being changed.

 ## Repository structure